Immortality in 7-Seconds

 Every few days, I scroll through the top music apps on my iPhone.
 Usually, things are fairly status quo.
 Spotify.
 Shazam.
 YouTube Music.
 All the stuff you’d expect.
 But occasionally an app catches my eye that had previously eluded me.

 That happened this week with a somewhat peculiar app reaching the upper echelons of Apple’s paid music app chart.
 It’s called “Amen Break Generator (Revived).”
-In many ways, it signifies both the past and future of music.
+In many ways, it signifies both the past and present of music.
 As always, this newsletter is also available as a podcast.
 Listen on Spotify and Apple Podcasts or click play at the top of this page.

 Immortality in 7-Seconds